RUB-NDS/DISTINCT/README.md

 > Dynamic In-Browser Single Sign-On Tracer Inspecting Novel Communication Techniques

-DISTINCT is an analysis framework for modern communication techniques that was developed for the paper "DISTINCT: Identity Theft using In-Browser Communications in Modern Single Sign-On".
+DISTINCT is a Single Sign-On security analysis framework for modern communication techniques that was developed for the paper "DISTINCT: Identity Theft using In-Browser Communications in Dual-Window Single Sign-On".

 ## Setup

 Setup was tested on `Ubuntu 20.04.3 LTS`

 - Download and install [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/)
-- Check that ports `9080` and `9090` are not allocated on your system
+- Check that ports `9070`, `9080`, and `9090` are not allocated on your system
-- Clone this repository: `git clone https://github.com/XXXX/DISTINCT.git`
+- Clone this repository: `git clone https://github.com/RUB-NDS/DISTINCT.git`
 - Go into its `src` directory: `cd ./src`
 - Run: `docker-compose build`
-- *Optional:* Configure log level and accounts
+- *Optional:* Configure log level and Identity Provider accounts
   - Create `.env` file in `./src`: `cp .env.example .env`
   - For `VERBOSITY`, choose between `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL` (default: `DEBUG`)
   - You can optionally configure your Google, Facebook, and Apple username (= email) and password.
 This automates the authentication on the Identity Provider so that you do not have to enter your credentials for each login flow.